Mason-programming/Mason-programming/README.md

 ### Looking for a demo of my code? ---> [Check out my coding sample](https://github.com/Mason-programming/resume_code_examples/blob/main/code_cpp/demo.cpp)
 ---

-Mason Kirby specializes in developing high-performance software tools for 3D animation, digital twins, and OpenUSD workflows.
-With experience at Walt Disney Animation Studios, Universal Creative, and ShelfSight Analytics, he is an expert at creating artist-friendly tools that streamline scene assembly, layout, and real-time collaboration across multiple DCCs.
+Mason Kirby is a software engineer driven by the intersection of creativity and technology.
+With a background spanning Walt Disney Animation Studios, Universal Creative, and ShelfSight Analytics, he builds high-performance systems that empower artists, engineers, and storytellers alike.
+His expertise in Objective-C, C++, and real-time pipelines has enabled innovations in AR/VR, OpenUSD workflows, and spatial computing.
+Whether developing visionOS-style tools or optimizing low-latency camera systems, Mason creates intuitive, scalable solutions that bring imaginative ideas to life.

 <details>
   <summary>📌 Mason's Career Journey </summary>